sanahmed/PhaME/README.md

 #### Input files

 PhaME is run using a control file where the parameters and input folders are specified.
+Here is how a control file looks like with the description of their options.

 ```
        refdir = test/data/ebola_ref  # directory where reference (Complete) files are located